css-raku/CSS-Module-raku/README.md

 ## Installation

-This module works with Rakudo Star 2015.09 or better [download from http://rakudo.org/downloads/star/ - don't forget the final `make install`]:

-You can then use Perl6 `zef` module installer to test and install `CSS::Module`:
+You can use the Raku `zef` module installer to test and install `CSS::Module`:

     % zef install CSS::Module